freelabz/secator/README.md

 ### Installing tools

-By default, `secator` does not install any of the external tools it supports.
+`secator` does not install any of the external tools it supports by default.

-If for instance you are using Kali Linux, most commands will already be installed on the system and we do not want to tamper with their installation.

-However, we provide utilities to install or update each supported tool which should work on all systems supporting `apt`:
+We provide utilities to install or update each supported tool which should work on all systems supporting `apt`:
 ```sh
 secator install tools httpx  # install httpx
 secator install tools        # install all supported tools